rejamison/sentimental/README.md

 * Printed on my Ultimaker 2 printer using white Polymaker Polymax PLA.
 * No supports are required.
 * Printed with 50% infill and brim to avoid warping.
 * The case has a very large surface area touching the build plate.
 Take appropriate measures (glue stick, painters tape, etc.)so that you can get it off.
+You might also want to use a brim to avoid warping depending on your material.
 * The case is optional if you have another Pi case and don't mind the wires.
 * If you're careful, you can get everything to friction fit, but it depends on the tolerance of your printer and the specific parts you're using.
 Before printing, you should check measurements for:
     * barrel jack port (6mm)